private-attribution/i-d/draft-thomson-ppm-prss.md

 This document describes a PRSS protocol for two parties.
 The set of KEMs defined only work in a two-party context.
-If the goal is to create randomness that is shared with more than one entity, group key exchange methods, such as MLS {{?MLS=I-D.ietf-mls-protocol}}, could be adapted as a means of key agreement, retaining the other elements of this protocol unchanged.
+If the goal is to create randomness that is shared with more than one entity, group key exchange methods, such as MLS {{?MLS=RFC9420}}, could be adapted as a means of key agreement, retaining the other elements of this protocol unchanged.

 # Conventions and Definitions